btlakey/bertron/README.md

  - Save as `data/maildir` for data formatting to work

 Then run `bertron/format_data.py` to generate processed data sets
 Then run `bertron/train_bert.py > bertron/models/model_output.txt` to see some results!
-Gotta add the predict endpoint!  `bertron/predict.py` does not yet exist...
-- Some working predict code in `notebooks/predict`
+Gotta add the predict endpoint!  `bertron/predict.py` does not yet exist... (some working predict code in `notebooks/predict`)

 ------------------
 ### Environment